OpenNebula-unmantained/addon-jclouds4one/README.md

 ## Limitations

-It is not tested with all the listed providers, so contributions in this way are appreciated.
+* It is not tested with all the listed providers, so contributions in this way are appreciated.

+* The functionalities for snapshotting, restoring, or migration are not available with the jclouds4one driver.

 ## Requirements